-New data published from US settings show preserved high levels of vaccine efficacy against hospitalizations and death from the delta variant and waning protection against milder delta infection over time after 1 or 2-dose vaccination or prior infection, particularly for older people.
+New data published from US settings on August 27 and September 10 show preserved high levels of vaccine efficacy against hospitalizations from the delta variant and waning protection against delta infection over time after 1 or 2-dose vaccination or prior infection.
 Vaccine efficacy against hospitalization in a VA study was 80% for people ages 65 and over compared to 95% among people ages 18-64.
-Protection against hospitalization has been found to be higher for the Moderna vaccine (93%) than the Pfizer-BioNTech vaccine (88%) and the Janssen/J&J vaccine (71%).
-After 120 days (~4 months) post-full vaccination, the Moderna vaccine has 92% protection against hospitalization, compared to 77% for Pfizer and 68% for J&J.